Clark Lowenfield: Episcopacy

 Lowenfield was consecrated by ACNA Archbishop Robert Duncan at the Woodlands Methodist Church in April 2013, and the Diocese of the Western Gulf Coast was formally approved as an ACNA diocese in the summer of 2013.
 In addition to Anglican bishops and priests, the consecration was attended by 32 pastors from other Woodlands churches who were part of an ecumenical group co-founded by Lowenfield called One Mission.
 “What God has done in The Woodlands is that he has caused a number of churches to realize that we’re not supposed to be divided,” Lowenfield said.
 “We might worship differently on some things, but we’re called to be the church together.”

 Since the diocese was formed, it has grown from 12 to 16 congregations as of 2021, with membership of more than 2,200 and average Sunday attendance of nearly 1,400.
 Lowenfield continued to serve as senior pastor of HopePointe until he was succeeded by the Rev. Travis King.

 Lowenfield opposes women's ordination to the priesthood and episcopate; in 2021 he signed a Forward in Faith North America letter in 2020 that condemned the consecration of female bishops in the Anglican Church of Kenya, a GAFCON member province in communion with ACNA.

-Also in 2021, the popular former Baptist Bible teacher Beth Moore disclosed that she had joined an Anglican church in the Diocese of the Western Gulf Coast, triggering criticism from many Baptist ministers.
+Also in 2021, the popular former Baptist Bible teacher Beth Moore disclosed that she had joined an Anglican church in the Diocese of the Western Gulf Coast, triggering criticism from some Baptist ministers.
 In response, Lowenfield posted on Twitter: "As her Bishop, [i]t is an honor to serve God as Beth Moore’s spiritual oversight and covering.
 She is humble and grace-filled.
 And we pray for those who have been treating her in unChristianly ways over this past week."